PhishPhillet/phishphillet/docs/_posts/2025-08-22-phone-phish.md

 in the phishing community.

 ## If it was so good, why didn't you click on it? ##

+- First of all, the `Hola`.
+Isn't that a bit too chummy?
+Why not start with `Congratulations in Spanish!` or something like it?

 - I knew I did not sign up for any Zabbix conference this year, be it in Mexico or the Moon.